 1] Install or Update the device driver

 As this problem mainly occurs due to driver compatibility, you should try installing or updating the device driver so that your existing device will be compatible with Windows 10.
-Although users may not need any driver for external hard disk or USB ported mouse or keyboard, there are some old devices which need the driver to start working.
+Although users may not need any driver for an external hard disk or USB ported mouse or keyboard, there are some old devices that need the driver to start working.
 So, if you haven’t installed the driver, you should install it right away.
 If you have installed the driver, check whether an update is pending or not.
 If yes, download and install it.
 You can also check these free driver update software to do things with ease.

 2] Update Windows

 If you have executed all the steps as mentioned above yet you are getting Device Not Migrated error message; you should check whether any Windows update is pending or not.
 Sometimes it can be a system side issue, and that can be solved by installing the new update.

 Every motherboard manufacturer provides a DVD containing all the required drivers.
 You may find a driver related to the USB device on that DVD.
 After installing, unplug, and plug-in the USB device and restart your PC.